Chevrolet C/K (fourth generation): Body design

 Introduced for 1988, the fourth-generation C/K marked the addition of the extended-cab body to the pickup truck line (trailing Dodge and Ford by nearly 15 years).
 Offered with an optional rear bench seat, versions without one effectively replaced the single-seat "Bonus Cab" (previously derived from the crew cab).
 For 1992 (nearly five years after the two-door pickups were released), a four-door crew cab was introduced.
 As with the previous generation, the crew cab shared its body design with the Suburban SUV.

-For pickup trucks, three different bed designs were offered in 61⁄2 and 8-foot lengths.
-The fenderless Chevrolet Fleetside/GMC Wideside was again offered in both lengths; the dual rear-wheel dually bed was sold only in an 8-foot bed.
+For pickup trucks, three different bed designs were offered in 61⁄2- and 8-foot lengths.
+The fenderless Chevrolet Fleetside/GMC Wideside was again offered in both lengths; the dual-rear-wheel bed was offered only in an 8-foot length (except for the 1999–2000 C/K 3500 crew-cab, which was also available with the shorter length dual-rear-wheel bed).
 The long-running Chevrolet Stepside/GMC Fenderside was replaced by an all-new Sportside design.
-Offered solely in a 61⁄2-foot length, the Sportside bed was a more modern design (sharing the bed sides, taillamps, and a revised tailgate), fitting the rounded fiberglass fenders of the Big Dooley bed with a narrower single rear-wheel axle and bodied with functional pickup bed steps.
+Offered solely in a 61⁄2-foot length, the Sportside bed was a more modern design (sharing the bed sides, taillamps, and a revised tailgate), fitting the rounded fiberglass fenders of the Big Dooley bed with a narrower single-rear-wheel axle and bodied with functional pickup bed steps.

-For 2500 and 3500-series trucks, chassis cabs were also offered.
+For 2500 and 3500 series trucks (above 8,500 pounds GVWR), chassis cabs were also offered.
 Assembled as C/K trucks with no pickup truck bed, the incomplete vehicles were fitted with aftermarket components by second-party manufacturers to complete fabrication of the vehicle.
 For 1991, the heavier-duty C3500HD was introduced (developed specifically for commercial use).